 The most effective teachers didn’t become stars overnight.
 They are constantly looking for ways to improve what they do and try out new ways of teaching something.

 Why should a student be excited about learning when their teacher is not enthusiastic about teaching?
 Think about it.
 Would you be keen to sit in the same seat in the same position in the same drab room doing the same drab worksheet after worksheet or textbook, every workday, every week, all year long?

 Be truthful.
 How many teachers complain at one-hour staff meetings or one-hour PDs where the speaker is droning on.
 No, You wouldn’t last a week!
 But, many students are expected to accept this kind of behaviour from their teacher silently.

-Please don’t let it be you.
-Bring out that enthusiasm even if you make some mistakes you can correct them tomorrow.
+Fill the classroom with enthusiasm even if you make some mistakes you can correct them tomorrow.
+Smile!
+Students love it when we smile.
+It can change the whole mood of a classroom.
 Think outside the box and be creative in your approach.
 To excite and inspire your students requires enthusiasm and a passion, in you.
 Let it become contagious.

 If you can’t inspire your students to follow you on the road of learning, intimidation is the only alternative.
 Learn how to inspire students to do their best and to develop these types of personality traits in themselves too.

 You might like to read Kendra Cherry’s ‘Five Big Personality Traits’ and compare them with the CREATIVE eight above.

 How do your own personality traits stack up?
 What can you improve to become a more effective professional teacher?
 Not everyone is born with natural teaching skills, but everyone can become an effective teacher with development.